Shifting coresets: obtaining linear-time approximations for unit disk graphs and other geometric intersection graphs: Conclusion

 \section{Conclusion}

-We introduced the shifting coresets method to obtain linear-time approximation algorithms for problems on geometric intersection graphs.
-The central idea of the method is a technique to obtain approximate solutions when the inputs are point sets of constant diameter.
+This paper introduced the method of shifting coresets, which, combining the shifting strategy and the coresets paradigm, has allowed us to obtain improved linear-time approximations for problems on unit disk graphs.
+The method is applicable to other geometric intersection graph classes as well.
+The central idea of the method is the creation of coresets to obtain approximate solutions when the inputs are point sets of constant diameter.
 For the WIS and the DS on UDGs, the proposed algorithms provide improved approximation ratios when compared to existing linear-time algorithms, as shown in Table~\ref{t:table} in the Introduction.

 While the approximation ratio for the WIS and the DS on UDGs is no greater than~$4$ (for constant-diameter inputs), we only know that the analysis is tight for the DS.
-Indeed, Figure~\ref{f:lowerbound}(a) shows a DS instance in which our algorithm does not achieve an approximation ratio better than~$4$, even if we reduce the grid size and search for extreme points in a larger number of directions.
+Indeed, Fig.~\ref{f:lowerbound}(a) shows a DS instance in which our algorithm does not achieve an approximation ratio better than~$4$, even if we reduce the grid size and search for extreme points in a larger number of directions.
 In contrast, for the WIS, the best lower bound we are aware of is $3{.}25$, as shown in the following example.
-Let $P_1$ be the weighted point set from Figure~\ref{f:lowerbound}(b), in which all adjacent vertices are at distance exactly $2$.
+Let $P_1$ be the weighted point set from Fig.~\ref{f:lowerbound}(b), in which all adjacent vertices are at distance exactly $2$.
 Create another set $P_2$ by multiplying the coordinates of the points in $P_1$ by $1+\eps$, while multiplying their weights by $1-\eps$, for arbitrarily small $\eps > 0$.
 The set $P_2$ forms an independent set of weight just smaller than $3{.}25$, while the maximum independent set in $P_1$ has weight $1$.
 Since each vertex in $P_2$ has a smaller weight and is arbitrarily close to a vertex of $P_1$, the vertices of $P_2$ will be disregarded by the algorithm for the input instance $P_1 \cup P_2$.